 Your ice maker’s condenser is one of its core components.
 Condensers cool down refrigerant during the refrigeration process, so the evaporator can use it to freeze ice.
 The evaporator removes heat from the water until it freezes.
 As the water freezes into ice, the condenser releases the extra heat through its fins.
 Airflow releases the heat out of the ice maker and out to the surrounding environment.
 The ice making process repeats over and over to provide your business with ice all day long.

 Air filters are your first line of defense against these hazardous air particles.
-Depending on the brand of your ice maker, air filters are made of either metal or synthetic mesh.
+Depending on the ice maker brand, air filters are made of either metal or synthetic mesh.
 The mesh traps the air particles before they enter your ice machine and stick to your condenser.

 High Capacity Filters